 Went adventuring and saw the world early--took some chances, had more fun than I can tell here--so certain midlife yearnings aren't much of an issue for me.
 I'm an ex-academic, a writer and poet who paid for part of my education from work as a deck hand on Gulf tankers, where heavy labor shaped my shoulders, back and arms.
 Sought my fortune first in consulting and banking, now in corporate communications for a large electrical contractor--which I enjoy.

 I'm a free thinking, practicing Unitarian--whatever that means.
+The traditional idea of god makes no sense to me in a universe as enormous and variable as this one; however, the sacred is real and deeply important.
+Just not something to hold to in a way that separates me from my neighbors.
 I read cookbooks for pleasure and am adventurous about food.
 Manage to stay fit, though my cooking habit keeps me working hard.
 I enjoy women for themselves and the great relief of their company.
 Value kindness more than anything and a tolerant, sympathetic imagination.
 Less inclined to hear myself talk than to listen in the pleasure of real conversation--which can be about anything.
 The surprises and discoveries of living, what we read what we learn.
 What we wish we knew better.
 Music--singing in a choir and playing (saxophones, clarinets--jazz and whatever my friends and I make up) are vital, dancing whenever I can.
 Steadfast in being at least serially monogamous, I prefer tenderness and patience in love.
 It is after all an art of discovery--endlessly interesting.
 I prefer, like Blake, to kiss the joy as it flies, thereby to taste of paradise.

 Movies: The Treasure Of Sierra Madre, John Huston.
 Jules et Jim, by Truffaut.
 Smiles of a Summer Night, by Ingemar Bergman.
 The Third Man, by Carrol Reid.
 The 39 Steps by Alfred Hitchkock.
 La Strada, by Frederico Fellini.
 La Dolce Vita, also by Fellini.